McmcHermes.jl

 Parameter estimation

-using Distributions, Plots, LaTeXStrings, DataFrames
+using Distributions, Plots, LaTeXStrings, DataFrames, CSV

 data

-Now, define likelihood and prior
+Now, we define the likelihood and prior

-function log_likelihood(X::Vector, parameters::Vector)
+function log_likelihood(X::Vector, params::Vector)

-return sum(log.(y))
+return sum(log.(z))

 end

-function log_prior(parameters::Vector)
+function log_prior(params::Vector)

 return 0.0